Theatre, Film & TV and Creative Writing

 Creative Writing Program

 The Creative Writing program offers a variety of degree paths for students seeking to pursue the study of creative writing.
 Each degree offers a strong foundation in traditional and contemporary letters, creative writing in the classroom, and various approaches to career goals.
 The degrees are designed for students seeking to prepare for careers requiring strong writing backgrounds; students seeking to develop professional portfolios in one of the specialized areas of creative non-fiction, fiction, or poetry; or students pursuing narrative writing careers with additional opportunities in writing for theatre, film, and television.
 The program provides a foundation in traditional and contemporary literature, creative writing classes, and opportunities to study professional editing and publishing.
-The Creative Writing program houses the nationally renowned Ahsahta Press and Idaho Review, and the Free Poetry Chapbook series.
+The Creative Writing program houses the Idaho Review and the Free Poetry Chapbook series.

 Accredited Institutional Member of the National Association of Schools of Theatre (accreditation renewal approved Spring 2018).